 During the first year in MFA, all new FSOs get to attend a six-week long Foreign Service Basic Programme (FSBP).
 During my FSBP, I learnt about the work of the various MFA directorates, picked up useful tips of MFA work, and even visited our High Commission in New Delhi to learn more about India-Singapore relations, see what life is like in New Delhi, and had a great time with my batchmates!

 After about a year in MFA, I was attached to our Embassy in Bandar Seri Begawan as part of my 1-month Attachment to Overseas Missions (ATOM).
 I helped with the working visit of then-Senior Minister of State for Foreign Affairs Dr Maliki Osman to meet with Bruneian leaders and join in the Hari Raya festivities.
 Right before my current overseas posting, I went to Jakarta for a second ATOM for a hands-on experience to prepare me for my role as an Administrative Secretary, where I was involved in Mission’s Consular briefing for overseas Singaporeans, as well as beefing up security in anticipation of a protest near Mission.

-Prior to my current posting in Bangkok, I had 7 months of training (including learning the Thai language) and officially assumed post in March 2020, right around when Southeast Asia had its first Covid wave.
-I was coincidentally the first diplomat that entered Thailand after they closed the border – Covid is just one example of how as an FSO you will constantly be thrown curveballs and challenges, and will have to constantly adapt and learn.
+Prior to my posting in Bangkok in 2020, I had 7 months of training (including learning the Thai language).
+I officially assumed post in March, right around when Southeast Asia had its first Covid-19 wave.
+I was coincidentally the first diplomat that entered Thailand after they closed the border – Covid-19 is just one example of how as an FSO you will constantly be thrown curveballs and challenges, and will have to constantly adapt and learn.